RicRicci22/dncs-lab/README.md

 Now we focus on the most important commands in this file:

 **Line 8:** In this line we install FRR.
 FRRouting is an IP routing protocol suite for Linux and Unix platforms which includes protocol daemons for BGP, IS-IS, LDP, OSPF, PIM, and RIP.
 In fact we choose to make a dynamic routing between two router.
-We choose to use OSPF protocol and with this suite we are able to do this.
+We choose to use OSPF.
+**Line 9:** This line set up the forwarding in the router.
+It must to be set to 1 if you want the router works properly.
 **Lines 10-13-14-15:** We set `eth1`,  `eth1.11`,  `eth1.12`,  `eth2`, the router interface, UP.
 **Line 11-12:** In this line we add add links `eth1.11` and `eth1.12`.
-This 2 link si Vlan type and respectively has id 11 and id 12.
+This 2 links are Vlan type and respectively has id 11 and 12.
-**Lines 16-17-18** In this lines we assign an IP address with properly subnet-mask to the `router-1 eth1`, `router-1 eth1.11`, `router-1 eth1.12`.
+**Lines 16-17-18** In this lines we assign IP addresses with properly subnet-masks to `router-1 eth1`, `router-1 eth1.11`, `router-1 eth1.12`.
 **Lines 19-20:** In this line we automatically modify the /etc/frr/frr.daemon without open the vim editor.
 We active the Zebra daemon and the Ospfd daemon.
 In this manner the router-1 works with OSPF protocol.
-**Line 21:** We restart frr for update the new configuration.
+**Line 21:** We restart frr to update the new configuration.
 **Line 22:** With this lines we automatically modify the /etc/frr//frr.conf.
 It is a sequence of vtysh command that configure router to work correctly with a proper ospf area and other ospf option.
-In fact, vtysh provides an environment where the users are able to manage daemons
+In fact, vtysh provides an environment where the users are able to manage daemons.

 ## Router2.sh